 Like most error codes, there are a variety of fixes for iTunes error 9.
 What may work for someone might not work for you.
 What you’ll need to do is try out all the possibilities.

 Hardware vs Software

 Apple’s support page lists error 9 as a possible security software issue.
-This could be firewall blocking access to specific websites/web resources (like iTunes trying to download something from Apple’s servers).
-Some other websites (and users who’ve found some solutions) note this error as happening due to hardware issues (faulty cable, faulty USB port, accidentally disconnect etc.)
+This could be a firewall blocking access to specific websites/web resources (like iTunes trying to download something from Apple’s servers).
+Some other websites (and users who’ve found some solutions) note this error as happening due to hardware issues (faulty cable, faulty USB port, accidentally disconnect, etc.)

 We’ll try to fix error 9 through both these options.

 One of the first things you can try is to change the USB port where the cable connects.
 This is too basic, I know, but you’d be surprised at how randomly this fixes all hiccups when trying to upgrade/update the firmware.

 If you can access another computer/laptop with iTunes installed, the second thing you can try is to update/upgrade your iDevice on another computer.
 Yes, this is another basic thing to try.

 When the cable is unplugged/loose, the iPhone loses connection with iTunes.
 This leads to a plethora of errors (different numbers) and it looks like Error 9 (while not documented on Apple’s support page) could also be one of them.